mattgle/mattgle/README.md

-<h3 align="center">I'm a Mobile/Web Engineer based in Argentina working with React Native and React.js since 2018</h3>
+<h3 align="center">Mobile and Web Engineer | React Native & React.js Specialist | Based in Argentina</h3>

 ---

-I'm currently working on Web3 products since I really enjoy to be part of the new internet.
-I consider my self a very productive person, with a lot of initiative and very passionate about technology.
+I'm a Mobile and Web Engineer with expertise in React Native and React.js, working in the field since 2018.
+Currently, I'm focused on building Web3 products, driven by my passion for shaping the future of the internet.

-In projects, I always like to organize the workflow and the priorities to find the best way to achieve our goals as a team.
-I believe that organization mixed with good initiative and the correct leadership is the key for a successful product.
+I pride myself on being highly productive, proactive, and deeply passionate about technology.
+In every project, I prioritize organization and workflow optimization, ensuring that team goals are achieved efficiently and effectively.
+I firmly believe that combining structured planning, initiative, and strong leadership is the foundation of delivering successful, impactful products.

 **Contact:**